Research excellence with impact

 With around 60 research staff and PhD students, Southampton's Geology and Geophysics Research Group is among the most active in this field in Europe.

-Southampton's OBE Group is one of the largest and most active international research teams studying the biogeochemistry and biodiversity of pelagic and benthic ocean systems.
+The MBE Group is one of the largest and most active international research teams studying the biodiversity of pelagic and benthic ocean systems.

 Research in this area seeks to understand, quantify and predict the physical character of the ocean, and the dynamic processes that control its circulation and mixing.